abdimalikovdiyorbek/birthday-gift/README.md

 ## Features
 - Make the person happy!
-- Great design layout.
+- Great design layout

 ## Languages
 - HTML
 - CSS

 ## Key Takeaways
-- Yes, I congratulated myself with my birthday.
+- Yes, I congratulated myself with my birthday
-- All the gifs are taken from GIPHY, thanks for them!.
+- All the gifs are taken from GIPHY, thanks for them!